LukeGrahamLandry/WrapperLib/README.md

 A collection of multi-platform implementations of common tasks for developing Minecraft mods.

+- Provides a uniform api across mod loaders and minecraft versions.
+- A priority is placed on never manually writing serialization code for nbt or byte buffers.
 - Designed to be modular, so you can jar-in-jar only the parts you need and have no external dependencies.
-- A priority is placed on never manually to writing serialization code for nbt or byte buffers.
-- Provides a uniform api across mod loaders and minecraft versions

-API Objects: ConfigWrapper, PacketWrapper, DataWrapper Supported Mod Loaders: Forge, Fabric, Quilt
+Supported Mod Loaders: Forge, ~~Fabric, Quilt~~
-Supported Versions: 1.19, 1.18, 1.16
+Supported Versions: 1.19, ~~1.18, 1.16~~
+API Objects: ConfigWrapper, PacketWrapper, DataWrapper

 haven't tested on servers yet. its possible syncing doesn't actually work cause currently objects might be on the same thread

-name adapter map in case they want to change the name of config files or data files register(context, oldname, newname, old dir, new dir, transformer) transformer is a function JsonElement -> JsonElement that maps the old data format to the new data format system for data_format_version numbers in the json that trigger adapters in the same way context is like config or PlayerDataWrapper or whatever. make an enum

 ## Installation